 A pathologist will classify these changes as low grade or high grade.
 Most of the time cervical dysplasia, particularly low-grade dysplasia, will resolve on its own.
 Other times dysplasia requires treatment to facilitate resolution.

 Between 250,000 and 1 million people are diagnosed with cervical dysplasia in the US each year.
 Most people are 25 to 35 years old, although it can occur at any age.

 HPV, the human papillomavirus, causes almost all cases of cervical dysplasia.
-Most women have this sexually transmitted viral infection at some point in their life.
-Most commonly your immune system clears the infection that leads to the development of cervical dysplasia.
-If your immune system does not clear the virus it can eventually lead to the development of cervical dysplasia.
+Most sexually active people have this sexually transmitted viral infection at some point in their life.
+Most commonly your immune system clears the infection.
+If your immune system does not clear the virus, it can eventually lead to the development of cervical dysplasia and cervical cancer

 Risk factors for cervical dysplasia are the same for cervical cancer.
-Besides HPV, they are sexual history, history of other STIs, smoking, and weakened immune system.
+HPV infection, sexual history, history of other STIs, smoking, and weakened immune system.

 Diagnosis of cervical dysplasia and cervical cancer are similar.

-If your HPV and Pap tests come back with abnormal results, your doctor will examine your cervix using a colposcope, an electric magnification instrument that looks for abnormal cells.
+If your HPV and Pap tests come back with abnormal results, your doctor will examine your cervix using a colposcope, a magnification lens that looks for abnormal cells.

 Should they see abnormal areas, they’ll take a small tissue sample, called a biopsy, or a deeper and more thorough scraping of your cervical canal, called an endocervical curettage (ECC).
 They’ll send the tissue sample to a pathologist, who will look for specific changes.